-We currently expect our advisors and any additional advisors we may engage to (i) assist us in sourcing and negotiating with potential business combination targets, (ii) provide their business insights when we assess potential business combination targets and (iii) upon our request, provide their business insights as we work to create additional value in the businesses that we acquire, which, in the case of (iii), will fulfill some of the same functions as our board members.
+Our advisors and any additional advisors we may engage (i) assist us in sourcing and negotiating with potential business combination targets, (ii) provide their business insights when we assess potential business combination targets and (iii) upon our request, provide their business insights as we work to create additional value in the businesses that we acquire, which, in the case of (iii), will fulfill some of the same functions as our board members.
 However, they have no written advisory agreement with us.
-Additionally, except as disclosed under "Principal Stockholders" and "Certain Relationships and Related Party Transactions," our advisors have no other employment or compensation arrangements with us.
-Moreover, our advisors will not be under any fiduciary obligations to us nor will they perform board or committee functions, nor will they have any voting or decision making capacity on our behalf.
-They will also not be required to devote any specific amount of time to our efforts or be subject to the fiduciary requirements to which our board members are subject.
+Additionally, except as otherwise disclosed in this Annual Report, our advisors have no other employment or compensation arrangements with us.
+Moreover, our advisors are not under any fiduciary obligations to us nor do they perform board or committee functions, nor do they have any voting or decision making capacity on our behalf.
+They are also not required to devote any specific amount of time to our efforts or be subject to the fiduciary requirements to which our board members are subject.
 Accordingly, if any of our advisors becomes aware of a business combination opportunity which is suitable for any of the entities to which he has fiduciary or contractual obligations, including other blank check companies, he will honor his fiduciary or contractual obligations to present such business combination opportunity to such entity, and only present it to us if such entity rejects the opportunity.
 We may modify or expand our roster of advisors as we source potential business combination targets or create value in businesses that we may acquire.